PerseusDL/tei-conversion-tools/README.md

 # Overview
-Tools for TEI Conversions to CTS/EpiDoc compliance.
+Tools for converting TEI text in the [Perseus Digital Library](http://www.perseus.tufts.edu/hopper/)  to CTS/EpiDoc compliance.
 For topical guidance through code and help, see [the wiki](https://github.com/PerseusDL/tei-conversion-tools/wiki).
 If it's not in the wiki, [submit an issue](https://github.com/PerseusDL/tei-conversion-tools/issues).

 # Want to Contribute?

 Great!
+Don't yet understand what CTS/EpiDoc compliance means?
+No problem!
 See [Helping, Entry Points for Contributing](https://github.com/PerseusDL/tei-conversion-tools/wiki/Helping,-Entry-Points-for-Contributing) for some current needs and guidance on how to tackle them.
 Non-programmers welcome!

 #XSLT
 ## Running XSLT fixes